shoui520/shoui520.github.io/docs/animeworkflow.md

 From this point forward, it is assumed that you've already picked out your preferred anime streaming site. **Before installing anything, make sure your browser is a Chrome or Chromium based browser.**

-Now, go to the [Asbplayer Github releases](https://github.com/killergerbah/asbplayer/releases) page, and download the latest zip file for the Asbplayer extension.
-Once the download is complete, unzip the file using 7zip which you can download [here](https://www.7-zip.org/) or by using your preferred file archiver.
+Now, go to the [Asbplayer Github releases](https://github.com/killergerbah/asbplayer/releases) page, and download the latest .zip file for the Asbplayer extension.
+Once the download is complete, unzip the file using 7-Zip which you can download [here](https://www.7-zip.org/) or by using your preferred unarchiver.

-Unzipping extension via 7zip:
+Unzipping extension with 7-Zip:

 ![Image](img/anime6.jpg)